Tropical geometry: Image of the valuation map

 where the overline indicates the closure in the Euclidean topology.
 If the valuation of K is not dense in $\R$, then the above definition can be adapted by extending scalars to larger field which does have a dense valuation.

 This definition shows that $\operatorname{Trop}(X)$ is the non-Archimedean amoeba over an algebraically closed non-Archimedean field K.

-If X is a variety over $\Complex$, $\operatorname{Trop}(X)$ can be considered as the limiting object of the amoeba $\operatorname{Log}_t(X)$ as the base t of the logarithm map goes to infinity.
+If X is a variety over $\Complex$, $\operatorname{Trop}(X)$ can be considered as the limiting object of the amoeba $\operatorname{Log}_t(X)$ as the base t of the logarithm map goes to infinity (see also Log semiring).

 Polyhedral complex

 The following characterization describes tropical varieties intrinsically without reference to algebraic varieties and tropicalization.
 A set V in $\R^n$ is an irreducible tropical variety if it is the support of a weighted polyhedral complex of pure dimension d that satisfies the zero-tension condition and is connected in codimension one.
 When d is one, the zero-tension condition means that around each vertex, the weighted-sum of the out-going directions of edges equals zero.
 For higher dimension, sums are taken instead around each cell of dimension $d-1$ after quotienting out the affine span of the cell.
 The property that V is connected in codimension one means for any two points lying on dimension d cells, there is a path connecting them that does not pass through any cells of dimension less than $d-1$.